0xflagplz/DirectX9-Screenshot-BOF/README.md

     ```

 ### Contributers
-Big thanks to ma boy Kyle started this and listened to me rage
+Big thanks to ma boy Kyle started this
 @kyle41111